termpaint/termpaint/doc/attributes.rst

 .. c:function:: termpaint_attr* termpaint_attr_clone(termpaint_attr* attr)

-  Creates a new attributes object with the same settings are the attributes object passed in ``attr``.
+  Creates a new attributes object with the same settings as the attributes object passed in ``attr``.

   The application has to free this with :c:func:`termpaint_attr_free`.